PSF Invites Applications From Young Pakistani Students To Participate In IJSO-2024 - UrduPoint

 Six students will be selected for the said event while the decision of the panel of Scientists/ Experts will be final in this regard, the official said.

-The last date for receipt of application is March 11, 2024.
-Incomplete or applications received after the closing date will not be entertained.
+The last date for receipt of the application is March 11, 2024.
+Incomplete applications received after the closing date will not be entertained.
 The queries can be addressed at [email protected].

 Recent Stories